-Figure: A screenshot showing a Firewall rule in place on my database to only allow access from my network (with IP Addresses redacted)
+Figure 2 - A screenshot showing a Firewall rule in place on my database to only allow access from my network (with IP Addresses redacted)

 Uploading Data

 Credit Decisioning logic typically relies on external data provided by credit bureaus e.g. for the UK those are Experian, TransUnion and Equifax.
 Being able to retrieve a source for this data was vital to the program.